 IT Departments and LTO Tape Backup Systems

-Still, many organizations have years of data stored on LTO tapes, and although they may want to change to cloud storage they can’t just discard LTO.
-The B2/CloudBerry MBS solution provides a viable way to transition away from LTO.
+Still, many organizations have years of data stored on LTO tapes, and although they may want to change to cloud storage, they can’t just discard LTO.
+The Backblaze B2/CloudBerry MBS solution provides a viable way to transition away from LTO.

 The process starts with defining backup plans in CloudBerry MBS for the servers and systems that are currently being backed up to LTO.
-For example, for each server you do a full backup once a week/month/year and you also do an incremental backup each day.
+For example for each server, you do a full backup once a week/month/year and you also do an incremental backup each day.
 The transition starts with replacing LTO with Backblaze B2 as the destination for the daily incremental backups.
-With B2, these daily backups will now be off-site immediately—without having to remember to take the tape home!
+With B2 Cloud Storage, these daily backups will now be off-site immediately—without having to remember to take the tape home!
 It also means the files from any given incremental backup can be recovered within a few minutes by using the CloudBerry MBS console.
-Even better all the management can be done remotely, you don’t need to be standing next to the server (or the LTO system) to back up the data.
+Even better, all the management can be done remotely, you don’t need to be standing next to the server (or the LTO system) to back up the data.

 Over time, the CloudBerry backup plan can be modified so that all the organization’s data can be stored in Backblaze B2, and the LTO system can be retired.
 Of course, you may want to keep an LTO system or two to read old tapes, but there is no need to buy new LTO equipment and tapes, and then spend hours a week mounting tapes, cleaning drive heads, and hoping you can read the tape.

 If you have one or two Windows Servers that need backup, the CloudBerry Windows Server Backup solution will work fine.
 Otherwise, the CloudBerry MBS solution is probably a better fit from both a management and cost point of view.
 In either case, selecting Backblaze B2 as the cloud storage destination can dramatically reduce your off-site storage costs and make the total cost of ownership of the joint solution much less than you ever expected.